-A trainee will be well-prepared for their exam if they have sufficient knowledge and can think like an expert.
+You will be well-prepared for your exam if you have enough knowledge and can think like an expert.
 Of course, true expertise takes years to develop.
-The examiners don't expect that of their candidates, but they do expect a candidate to have reasonably developed the thinking process of an expert.
+The examiners don't expect you to be expert, but they do expect you to be able to reason in the way of an expert.

-To assist you to foster that thinking process in your trainee, Appendix 1 to this document contains 80 questions, half of them written as clinical situations.
+To assist you to foster that thinking process, Appendix 1 to this document contains 80 questions, half of them written as clinical situations.

 The questions in Appendix 1 are presented without answers.
 That is deliberate.
-You and your trainee should together use the questions for two purposes:
+You and your supervisor should together use the questions for two purposes:

-- To identify areas in which your trainee needs more knowledge, i.e. to develop learning needs.
-To that end, each question is accompanied by the curricular learning objective(s) to which it applies. - If your trainee already has some relevant knowledge, he or she should develop an approach to responding to such a scenario.
-Please know that this is NOT to "get the right answer"; it is to develop a trainee's way of thinking about this type of problem.
+- To identify areas in which you need more knowledge, i.e. to develop learning needs.
+To that end, each question is accompanied by the curricular learning objective(s) to which it applies. - If you already have some relevant knowledge, you should develop an approach to responding to such a scenario.
+Please know that this is NOT to "get the right answer"; it is to develop your way of thinking about this type of problem.
 The framework of thought is what is really important.